-Silver’s Serenade is favorite, however, I mostly associate it with The Bronx Horns, who did an incredible job of exploring Silver’s “Latin Side” in 1998 with The Silver in the Bronx Horns.
+Silver’s Serenade is another classic.
+Also, it’s a tune I associate with the Bronx Horns, who explored Silver’s Latin Side in 1998 with the album, “The Silver in the Bronx Horns.”

-The performance featured two “secret weapons,” pianists Bill O’Connell – who performed during the first half – and the dynamic Michel Camilo.
-Their styles are a study in contrasts but it was a rare treat to see the two share the stage.
+The surprise of the evening was “secret weapons,” Bill O’Connell – who performed the first half – and Michel Camilo.
+Their styles are a study in contrast and it was a rare treat to see the maestros share the stage.

-Congratulations to the Latin Side All-Stars, seasoned musicians and masters of their craft: Pianists Bill O’ Connell and Michel Camilo, reed player Craig Handy, trumpeter Alex Sipiagin, bassist Ruben Rodriguez, drummer Robby Ameen, and percussionist Richie Flores.
+Congratulations to the Latin Side All-Stars, all seasoned musicians and masters of their craft: Pianists Bill O’ Connell and Michel Camilo, reed player Craig Handy, trumpeter Alex Sipiagin, bassist Ruben Rodriguez, drummer Robby Ameen, and percussionist Richie Flores.